 According to the Department of Industrial Accidents, half of the claims filed are not disputed by the employer or the insurer.
 However, it is recommended that employees seek legal guidance if the claim is disputed.
 The reason is that workers’ compensation law is very complex.
 It takes a seasoned veteran of the law to know what to do in each scenario and to ensure that you are receiving all the benefits you are entitled to receive.
 Not just the ones the insurance company offers to pay you.
 If you win, the law of the state requires that the insurance company pay your attorney fees.
 If you settle your claim by way of a Lump Sum Settlement our firm takes a fee on a contingent bases from those proceeds.
 Typically only 15% to 20% of the lump sum settlement.
-With the assistance of a workers’ compensation attorney, you stand a better chance of seeing your claim approved after a dispute is made, especially if you work with the attorneys at Todd D. Beauregard.
+With the assistance of a workers’ compensation lawyer in MA, you stand a better chance of seeing your claim approved after a dispute is made, especially if you work with the attorneys at Todd D. Beauregard.

 Types of Workers’ Compensation Benefits